mhuang233/DOCKER/README.md

 # Step 1: Set up Docker
 For Bayes stan user, using Docker is more convenient since stan requires other compliers.
-1. Use the Docker set up file to set up Docker in the terminal;
+1. Use the Docker set up file to set up Docker image in the terminal;
 2. Search for an exisiting Docker image that includes the packages you want or create a new Docker image by yourself.

 # Step 2: Set up CHTC submit file